json-next/awesome-json-next/README.md

 ## What's Missing in JSON?

 1. Comments, Comments, Comments
-1. `Set`
-1. `Map`
-1. `Symbol`
-1. Unquoted Keys
+2. Unquoted Keys
-1. Multi-Line Strings
+3. Multi-Line Strings
    - a) Folded -- Folds Newlines
    - b) Unfolded
-1. Trailing Commas in Arrays and Objects
+4. Trailing Commas in Arrays and Objects

 More: